-name: controller address 0 through $\overline{31}$ values: default: 0 specifies the device address of the controller to be used for meaning: polling.
-(Multiple controller configurations on a single communications channel are not supported.) quit name: values: pa1, pa2, or pa3 default: pa1 specifies which function key is to be interpreted as the Multics meaning: quit function. name: formfeed values: pa1, pa2, pa3, or clear default: clear specifies which function key is to be interpreted as restarting meaning: output on an end-of-page situation. name: code values: ascii or ebcdic default: ebcdic meaning: specifies which character code is to be used. name: allow raw3270 values: yes or no default: ves specifies whether users of subchannels of this multiplexer may meaning: use the special mode "raw3270".
-This mode is intended for forms control and is explained in more detail below.
+name: values: default: meaning: controller_address 0 through 31 0 specifies the device address of the controller to be used for polling.
+(Multiple controller configurations on a single communications channel are not supported.) name: values: default: meaning: quit pa1, pa2, or pa3 pa1 specifies which function key is to be interpreted as the Multics quit function. name: values: default: meaning: formfeed pa1, pa2, pa3, or clear clear specifies which function key is to be interpreted as restarting output on an end-of-page situation. name: values: default: meaning: code ascii or ebcdic ebcdic specifies which character code is to be used.